-Tuition & Fees: First week (during the drop-add period; see the Academic Calendar, p.
-6) 100% minimum of 6 weeks of room and board will be charged).
+Tuition and Fees: Time of Change First week (during the drop-add period; see the Academic Calendar , p.
+5) After the drop-add period Refund 100% 0% Room and Board: A refund will be made according to the number of weeks in residence (a minimum of six weeks of room and board will be charged).